 Pierce lies in blocks 23/22a and 23/27, 280km east of Aberdeen.
-The field comprises two accumulations: the first is Pierce North (formerly Medan) and the second is Pierce South (formerly Pierce).
+The field comprises two accumulations: Pierce North (formerly Medan) and Pierce South (formerly Pierce).

 Blocks 23/22a and 23/27 were awarded licenses in the third UK licensing round.
-Pierce was discovered in 1975, when the semisubmersible Sedneth 701, drilling for Ranger Oil, tested 3,000b/d of 40° API crude and 1.95 million ft³/d of gas from the Palaeocene sands reservoir with its well 23/27-3.
+Pierce was discovered in 1975, when the semisubmersible Sedneth 701, drilling for Ranger Oil, tested 3,000b/d of 40° API crude and 1.95 million cubic feet a day of gas from the Palaeocene sands reservoir with its well 23/27-3.

 In mid-1996, Ranger took the decision to carry out an extended well test using the rig JW McLean.
 This produced a total of 1.17 million barrels of oil during the test at an average production rate of 15,000 barrels a day, although rates of up to 20,000 barrels a day were recorded.

 At this point, Pierce was declared commercially viable, with reserves standing at a rate of 40 million barrels of oil, excluding gas.
 By the end of 1996, BP, the field operator with a 46% equity, was awarded the front-end engineering design (FEED) contract for Pierce.

 The following year, Enterprise purchased BP’s 42.8% stake in Pierce to become the operator.
 In return, BP took over Enterprise’s interests in Ravenspurn North and in Amethyst.

 The original Pierce plan required the drilling of six producers and two injectors.
 The wells were drilled by the Ocean Guardian.

 Drilling was characterised by very long horizontal sections of the wells within excess of 6,000ft in the reservoir.
 The B2 well has a 6,400ft reservoir section.